squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

     ![Search preview before][25]

-Now, code blocks are first-class citizens of search previews, and even inline code formatting is preserved.
+Now, __code blocks are first-class citizens of search previews__, and even inline code formatting is preserved.
 Let's take a look at the new structure of the search index to understand why:
+{ #example }

 ??? example "Expand to inspect search index"